maddenp/nml/README.md

 3. Install GraalVM's `native-image` tool: `$GRAALVM/bin/gu install native-image`.
 4. Run `make native`.
 This may take some time.

-You should now have an executable `nml` native executable in this directory.
+You should now have an `nml` native executable in this directory.

 ### Test